Zamioculcas: Toxicity

+Zamioculcas zamiifolia is part of the family Araceae, which is known to contain cyanogenic glycosides, calcium oxalates and perhaps alkaloids.
+A toxicological experiment using brine shrimp as a lethality assay did not indicate lethality to the shrimp.

 Air purification

-A 2014 study from the Department of Plant and Environmental Science at the University of Copenhagen shows that, in a laboratory setting, the plant is able to remove volatile organic compounds in this order of effectiveness: benzene, toluene, ethylbenzene and xylene at a molar flux of around 0.01 mol/(m^{2} day).
-The same study stated that any effectiveness on indoor environments is inconclusive.
+A study demonstrated that, in a laboratory setting, the plant is able to remove volatile organic compounds in the following order of effectiveness: benzene, toluene, ethylbenzene and xylene at a molar flux of around 0.01 mol/(m^{2} day).
+The study stated that any effectiveness on indoor environments is inconclusive.